 While I was in Ireland, I spent close to every weekend venturing to each and every corner of the Emerald Isle.
 It wasn’t a surprise to discover that travelling across Ireland didn’t come cheap, but I wouldn’t say it was overly expensive either.
 I averaged around $130 per day while I was travelling across the country, with most of that money being spent on accommodation and food.

-One of the best ways to see Ireland and save money is to rent a car and drive around at your own pace, but I joined many bus tours, too.
-Taking tours costs more, but in the end, these were honestly some of my favorite weekends.
-And definitely worth the money.
+One of the best ways to see Ireland and save money is to rent a car and drive around at your own pace, but I joined just as many bus tours, too.
+Taking tours cost more, but in the end, these were some of my favorite weekends — and definitely worth the money.

 What’s Included in this Post